akapoorcern/ttH_multilepton/DNN/README.md

 Three ntuples (ttH(ML) signal, tt+V background, tt+jets background) containing events from the ttH multilepton analysis training regions should be loaded.
 The files you wish to load can be passed as command line inputs.
 Check the current default paths in the code for where the code expects to find the files.

 One can also pass as arguments the activation function, number of hidden layers and a .json list of variables.
 This should make it easier to perform network optimisation studies.
+The TMVA factory object uses the arguments passed to the script to create the directory where the weights are stored that should inform the user of the variable hyperparameters used for the network architecture.

 To perform network optimisation studies, use the DNN-training-helmsman.sh.
 Here you will find multiple command lines that will train various networks.
 Each command line should represent a different training e.g. different input list or different number of hidden layers.
 Another set of scripts will use the various networks to evaluate how the performance changes when varying a specific hyperparameter.

 Global event weights are set in order to focus the training on a particular sample of events.
 Any event weights required are also set in the training script.
 The model is built using the keras interface and saved to a .h5 file.